 Toys "R" Us Speaks Up for Autism

-Since 2007 this point-of-sale campaign has raised a whopping $8.4 million for Autism Speaks.
+Since 2007 this point-of-sale campaign has raised a whopping $8.4 mi.
 Shoppers that donate $10 or more receive a free reusable shopping bag designed by artist James Hogarth (who has autism).

 Be a Hero at 31 Cent Scoop Night